What is electronystagmography?

 on your face with an alcohol-saturated cotton pad and let them air dry.

 Your provider will use a paste to attach the electrodes.
-He or she will place an electrode
+They will place an electrode

 in the center of your forehead.
 Another electrode will be placed above the eyebrow